aruizrab/sodd-unity-framework/Documentation~/Installation.md

 1. Download the source code of the latest release from the [SODD Framework releases page](https://github.com/aruizrab/sodd-unity-framework/releases).
-2. Uncompress the downloaded file into your Unity project's `Assets` folder.
+2. Unzip the downloaded file into your Unity project's `Packages` folder.

 > [!IMPORTANT]
 > Before uncompressing the SODD Framework source code, ensure